Spelling alphabet: Amateur radio

 The FCC regulations for Amateur radio state that "Use of a phonetic alphabet as an aid for correct station identification is encouraged" (47 C.F.R. § 97.119(b)(2)), but does not state which set of words should be used.
 Officially the same as used by ICAO, but there are significant variations commonly used by stations participating in HF contests and DX (especially in international HF communications).

 The official ARRL alphabet changed over the years, sometimes to reflect the current norms, and sometimes by the force of law.
 In rules made effective beginning April 1, 1946, the FCC forbade using the names of cities, states, or countries in spelling alphabets.

 Additions in other languages

 Certain languages' standard alphabets have letters, or letters with diacritics (e.g., umlauts, rings, tildes), that do not exist in the English alphabet.
 If these letters have two-letter ASCII substitutes, the ICAO/ITU code words for the two letters are used.

-Czech

-Czech "ů", historically uo, is Uniform-Oscar (uo).